QubesOS/qubes-app-linux-split-gpg2/README.md

 gpg-server-vm$ gpg --gen-key
 ```

+> [!NOTE]
+> * Ensure your key doesn't have a password set.
+> * Ensure you have subkeys for signing and, if needed, encryption.

 In dom0 enable the `split-gpg2-client` service in the client domain, for example via the command-line:

 ```shell